GrantEaton/prolog-practice/Readme.md

-Prolog Practice building the following functions:
+Prolog Practice building the following functions (in hw3S17.pl):

 (10/5) isSorted(L) - succeeds if the flat list of number is in ascending order isSorted([1,2,3,4]).		% should succeed